sean1138/php-yt-transcript-processor/README.md

 The no-php.html file is a standalone file that updates the coverted outputs anytime the textarea input changes, **no convert/submit button to click**.
 It also has an optional text input for a URL - typing or pasting anything into this input turns the output transcript's timestamps into links with a `?t=n` format parameter (n = time in seconds) appended to the end which is youtube's timestamped link parameter.

+The optional gap detection looks for gaps in the timestamps and inserts an H2 element where it finds them.

 ![no-php.html screenshot](no-php.jpg?raw=true)